abuyukyi101198/maas-site-manager/backend/PROJECT.md

   `TokenAudience`.
 Each sub-application validates that the token is indeed intended for its API.
-- `"purpose"`, a custom field that's used by the site API to distinguish enrolment tokens from regular access tokens.
+- `"purpose"`, a custom field that's used by the site API to distinguish enrollment tokens from regular access tokens.

 Validation and authentication logic can be found in `msm.api._auth`, as well as `msm.api.<api-name>._auth` for service-specific bits.